 The other consideration for using the same field across processes is when you are using the Autocreate function to create a new record from another.
 Here, the new record will automatically populate the same data fields (data elements) that are found in the source record.
-If the data elements are different then they will not copy over.
+If the data

 These tech tips are offered free of charge in the spirit of sharing knowledge with others.
 They do not include technical support, should you have a problem with them.
 We are always interested in how they can be improved, please do not hesitate to email us your comments.
 These tips have been thoroughly tested by our consultants in a variety of environments.
 Please read these tech tips thoroughly and be sure that you understand them before trying to use them.
 We can not be responsible for issues that develop because of the configuration of your hardware, technical environment or application of the tech memos.
-If you are not sure, then we urge you to contact Oracle technical support or your local support consultant for assistance.
+If you are not sure, then we urge you to contact Oracle technical support or your local support or ousultant for assistance.